-Katie Briscoe is an associate in Orrick’s Employment Law Group in the Sacramento office.
+Katie Briscoe is a Partner in Orrick’s Employment Law Group in the Sacramento office.

 In a recent oral argument before the U.S. Supreme Court, the justices considered a narrow procedural issue that could have broader implications for the subpoena power of the U.S. Equal Employment Opportunity Commission (“EEOC”).